siamahnaf/doob/README.md

 ## Key features
 - Created with bootstrap & jQuery
-- Specially designed for any digital agency
+- Specially designed for any crypto currency agency
 - Smooth transition animations
 - Beautiful and interactive design
 - All necessary sections